 History Scotland Lectures II - Coastal history

-The second in the History Scotland Lectures series, in association with the University of Dundee Centre for Scottish Culture, is 'Coastal history in Scotland', on 30 August 2018, in Inverness.
+The second in the History Scotland Lectures series, in association with the University of Dundee Centre for Scottish Culture, is 'Coastal history in Scotland', was held on 30 August 2018, in Inverness.

-Dr David Worthington of the University of the Highlands & Islands will present an in-depth exploration of the role Scotland's coastline has played in our history.
+Dr David Worthington of the University of the Highlands & Islands presented an in-depth exploration of the role Scotland's coastline has played in our history.

 About the History Scotland lectures

 History Scotland's newest project is a lecture series which will travel around Scotland, giving people around the country the chance to learn more about Scotland’s history.